kyleu/boilerplay/doc/src/main/paradox/explore/admin.md

 # Admin

-Full admin suite for user and model management, reporting, and real-time session observation.
+A full admin suite for user and model management, reporting, and real-time session observation is provided.
+To get started, head to `/admin`.

-TODO
+The first user created for the application is automatically an admin, others can be created through user management in the admin.

+[img admin]